-In several states the contract of insurance directs that, with an open policy requiring replacement cost, there is no deduction for physical depreciation, so the measure of indemnity is replacement cost (the amount to repair, rebuild, or replace) or the policy limit, whichever is less.
+The California Insurance Code states that, with an open policy requiring replacement cost, there is no deduction for physical depreciation, so the measure of indemnity is replacement cost (the amount to repair, rebuild, or replace) or the policy limit, whichever is less.
 If the policy requires the insured to replace in order to collect the full replacement cost, the actual cash value is initially paid.
 Once the property is replaced, the insurer pays the difference, up to the policy limits.
 Rebuilding or replacement of the total loss at a location other than the insured premises is permitted.
-In such a case, the measure of indemnity is based on the replacement cost of the insured property and not on the cost to repair, rebuild, or replace at a location other than the insured premises.
+In such a case, the measure of indemnity is based on the replacement cost of the insured property and not on the cost to repair, rebuild, or replace at a location other than the insured premises (CIC 2051.5).